 That said, he is a force of nature.
 All that clumsy excitable puppy trapped inside those giant bones.
 And I have come to realise that he is – in his Spanish canine way – a Tibetan protector.

-In Tibetan iconography the Protectors are those fierce, fanged and fiery demons that grace so many Tibetan temples.
+In Tibetan iconography, the Protectors are those fierce, fanged and fiery demons that grace so many Tibetan temples.
 Figures like Mahakala, Kurukulla, Chakrasambhava.
 They’re fierce and wrathful manifestations of enlightenment.
 Because in the Tibetan worldview, enlightenment doesn’t pussyfoot around.
 It comes like an avalanche.
-It comes like lightning.
+Like lightning.
 It comes like a heart attack.

 Life (capital L) smashes through our little life

 Indeed, this is precisely how the “Protector” energy does manifest in the world.
-We don’t normally see 6-armed muscle-bound monsters with three-eyes and skull caps of human blood showing up at our door.
+We don’t normally see 6-armed muscle-bound monsters with three eyes and skull caps of human blood showing up at our door.
 But we might have a heart attack.
 Or get knocked over by a bus.
-Or our house might burn down, our job vanish or our partner run off with contents of the shared bank account.
+Or our house might burn down, our job vanishes or our partner run off with contents of the shared bank account.

 When Life (capital L) smashes through our little life, then this is the shocking work of the Protectors.
 And from the life (little L) point-of-view it’s a catastrophe but from the point-of-view of enlightenment or Life (big L) it’s a moment of awakening: you ARE going to die, everything you’ve collected IS going to be scattered, nothing lasts.

 We can live in the delusion that these things won’t happen – but the Protectors hate delusion.
 They hate sleepwalkers and dissociators.
 They want the world to wake up and will use any means to make that happen.
 Not all so dramatic but all disruptive.
 Disruptive of the comforting delusions of the ego.